Early Years Joint Strategic Needs Assessment (JSNA)

 Are children ready to start school in Rochdale borough?

-We measure school readiness at the end of the reception year using the early years foundation stage profile.
+We measure school readiness at the end of the reception year but the framework changed in 2021/22, so we cannot compare to the results of previous years.

 What is school readiness?